 Continuous Testing Tools for Agile Teams

 Katalon Studio is built on top of Selenium.
-This tool offers a comprehensive platform to perform automated testing for Web UI, Web services, API services, and mobile.
+This tool offers a comprehensive platform to perform automated testing for Web UI, API, desktop and mobile.

 Travis CI is a continuous testing tool hosted on GitHub offering hosted and on-premise variants.

 Selenium is an open-source software testing tool.
 It supports most mainstream browsers such as Chrome, Firefox, Safari, and Internet Explorer.
 Selenium WebDriver is used to automate web application testing.